eyzhang24/foodsystems/README.md

 Local Orders / Vendors
 - 8% for Local Products from Local Vendors
 - 23% for Non-Local Products from Non-Local Vendors

+### STARS Credit Definitions

+**1) sustainably or ethically produced**

+- Third party certified
+- Produced by campus farms or gardens using sustainable or ethical methods
+- Grown, raised, or caught by small producers using sustainable or ethical methods

+**2) plant-based foods**

+- Unprocessed and minimally processed
+  - fruits, vegetables, sprouts, legumes, pulses, soy foods, nuts, seeds, herbs, spices, seaweed, algae, fungi, whole grains (e.g., flour, oats, and rice), coffee beans, and tea leaves
+- Culinary ingredients
+  - obtained directly from plants
+  - (e.g., oils, syrups, starches, and sweeteners)
+- Simple processed foods
+  - predominantly derived from plants and/or fungi
+  - (e.g. fruit and vegetable juices, fruits preserved in syrup, vegetables preserved in brine, tofu and tempeh, and some freshly baked breads)
+- Ultra-processed foods (third party certified)
+  - (e.g. meat or dairy alternatives)

+**3) social impact supplier**

+Social impact purchasing is defined as purchasing that is directed toward improving societal health and well-being and catalyzing prosperity for all,  particularly those impacted by a legacy of divestment and discrimination.

+Social impact suppliers therefore include:

+- Enterprises owned by people from marginalized groups,
+- Employee-owned enterprises
+- Social enterprises
+- Certified B Corporations